The following topic has been broken down into 6 components. Click on the part you wish to learn about in more detail below.

 Disease – a disturbance to homeostasis which can impact on living things

-Infectious – can be spread by air, water, blood, surfaces easily
+Infectious – can be spread by air, water, blood and surfaces

 Vaccine – stimulates the production of anti-bodies in the body to provide immunity